{{org_field_logo}}

 9. Policy Review

-This policy will be reviewed annually or sooner if required due to changes in CIW regulations, GDPR, or operational needs.
+This policy will be reviewed at least annually, and sooner if there are changes to legislation, ICO guidance, CIW requirements, Welsh Government guidance, service delivery arrangements, technology, surveillance arrangements, or lessons learned from complaints, incidents, audits or breaches.
 Updates will be made to reflect legislative changes, advancements in data protection practices, or identified areas for improvement.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}